DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{< img src="tracing/trace_view/map.png" alt="Map" style="width:90%;">}}

 Displays a service-level representation of the trace, with arrows showing the flow of calls between services.
-Particularly useful for getting a high level overview of the trace and the order in which services are called.
+This visualization is useful for getting a high-level overview of the trace and the order in which services are called.

 Hover over a service to highlight its parent and children, and click on it to focus on the service entry span.